matthw/matthw.github.io/content/posts/2024/ptrace_based_self_debugging_binaries/index.md

 It is pretty straightforward: it goes over a 0x24 char input flag, xoring each char with a `KEY` and verifies that the result is what is in the `flag` global variable.

-We can extract both `KEY` and `flag`, xor them together and that should gives us the actual input flag:
+We can extract both `KEY` and `flag`, xor them together and that should give us the actual input flag:

 ```
 >>> from pwn import xor